KianaLia/--IN-PROGRESS--Multi-Metric-Optimization-for-Business-Aware-Ranking-Systems/README.md

 ## 📝 Summary

-This repository contains the **preprint draft** of our ongoing research on **multi-metric optimization in ranking systems**.
-In today's complex business environments, recommendation systems must optimize not just for a single objective, but across multiple—often competing—business metrics like profit, user engagement, and conversion rate.
+This repository contains the preprint draft of our ongoing research on multi-metric optimization in ranking systems.
+Optimizing for a single metric often fails to capture the complexity of real-world business goals and user needs.
+By optimizing across multiple—sometimes competing—business metrics, our approach offers a more accurate modeling of the environment, leading to better recommendation and ranking outcomes for both users and businesses.

-Our work introduces a **mathematically rigorous and computationally efficient algorithm** for **multi-objective ranking optimization**.
+Our work introduces a **mathematically rigorous and computationally efficient algorithm** for **multi-objective optimization**.
 It supports:
 - Arbitrary numbers of business and user-centric KPIs.
-- Explicit stakeholder-defined importance weights.
+- Ability to incorporate explicit stakeholder-defined importance weights.
 - Theoretical optimality using generalized eigenvalue problems and Rayleigh quotient formulation.

-We demonstrate that this method significantly outperforms single-metric optimization approaches, offering more balanced performance across all key metrics.

 ---